sdesyllas/azure-function-json-transformer/README.md

 # azure-function-json-transformer
 Using Just.Net capabilities to provide json transformation as an Azure Function with an Http Trigger endpoint

-This function http trigger will accept a json as request body and will respond and transformed json by doing transformation against a mapping file that you specify in the url routing.
+This function http trigger will accept a json as request body and will respond the transformed json by doing transformation against a mapping file that you specify in the url routing.
 The mapping file needs to exist in the Azure storage container "mapping-files" as specified in the code.
 The Function will use a Storage Emulator when running locally but a real Storage Account is required when deployed to Azure.

 # Request Exampe
 ```